DataIntellectTech/q-REST/README.md

 # kdb-rest-service

-This is an open source rest service written in java which can be used to connect to an instance of kdb using json.
-The rest service can provide a single query to run or call a function predefined on the instance of kdb.
+An open source REST service written in java used to connect to an instance of kdb using JSON.
+The REST service can provide a single query to run or call a function predefined on the instance of kdb.

 ## Pre-requisite Configuration
 ##### Properties